shynuu/trunks/README.md

 ## Features

+Configuration: change the config `config/trunks.yaml` file or create a new one.

 You need to associate each network interface with a satellite component.
 The component/interface association is important as it will determine the forward and return link process.
 Trunks code is based on this [script](script/static_simulation.sh).

-Change the config `config/trunks.yaml` file or create a new one.
+You can either set the L2 interface name or the IP address of the interface.
+Both interfaces must already be configured and UP.

 ```yaml
 nic: